Skip to content

 Socket / UDP

-Four one-way UDP client/server pairs, same one-core-per-pair pinning.
-UDP has no flow control, so each sender runs flat-out and the receiver drops whatever it cannot drain — the loss column is an inherent property of unpaced UDP, not a fault.
+Four one-way UDP client/server pairs, same per-side pinning (send and receive on separate cores).
+UDP has no flow control, so each sender runs flat-out and the receiver drops whatever it cannot drain, and the loss column is an inherent property of unpaced UDP.
 App RX is the delivered goodput; App-level loss is (App TX − App RX) / App TX.

 Each cell shows receiver goodput in Gb/s (mean ± std over 3 reps) with the app-level loss % dimmed beneath it: